saucelabs/sauce-docs/docs/orchestrate/sauce-connect.md

 tunnel-domains: [ ]
 ```

-## Configure the Sauce Orchestrate runner to use this management tunnel.
+## Configure the Sauce Orchestrate Runner to Use This Management Tunnel

 1. Add the [`tunnel`](/secure-connections/orchestrate/saucectl-configuration/#tunnel) key to the runner configuration.